PhilipQuaicoo/GoogleDataAnalyticsCapstoneProject/README.md

 # Visualisation of Data

+### Google sheets was used to plot various graphs of the exported tables to visualize trands in how various usertypes patronize the services.***

 The comparison is between Customer and Subscriber usertypes and this Pie Chart visualises the fraction they each represent in the entire dataset.

 ![usertypenumtrips](https://user-images.githubusercontent.com/107520777/174813940-79306bd0-1ba2-4383-bfa4-1fdea96afdc7.PNG)